AbdulRehmanGHub/Backend-Development/Topics.md

 ## Multer
 <h3>A node.js middleware for handling multipart/form-data</h3>
 <p>Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
 It is written on top of busboy for maximum efficiency.
 NOTE: Multer will not process any form which is not multipart (multipart/form-data).</p>

+## EJS Mate
+<h3>Code Reusability - makking a default template for all pages</h3>
+<p>By using EJS templates, we can create reusable components or partials that can be included in multiple pages.
+This promotes code modularity and reduces duplication in our web applications.</p>